16 July 1969: At 16:16:16 UTC, T+02:44:16.2, the Apollo 11 S-IVB third stage engine reignited for the Trans Lunar Injection maneuver.

 One of the necessary features of the Rocketdyne J-2 engine was its ability to restart a second time.
 The third stage was first used to place the Apollo 11 spacecraft into Earth orbit and was then shutdown.
 When the mission was ready to proceed toward the Moon, the J-2 was re-started.
 Using liquid hydrogen and liquid oxygen for propellant, Apollo 11′s S-IVB burned for 5 minutes, 41.01 seconds, with the spacecraft reaching a maximum 1.45 Gs just before engine cut off.
 The engine was shut down at T+02:50:03.03.
 Trans Lunar Injection was at 16:22:13 UTC.

-4 April 1968: At 07:00:01 EST, Apollo 6 (AS-502), the second and last unmanned Apollo mission, was launched from Launch Complex 39A, Kennedy Space Center, Cape Canaveral, Florida.
+4 April 1968: At 07:00:01.38 EST, Apollo 6 (AS-502), the second and last unmanned Apollo mission, lifted off from Launch Complex 39A, Kennedy Space Center, Cape Canaveral, Florida.
+First motion was detected at Range Time 00:00:00.38.
 The purpose of the flight was to determine that an all-up Saturn V could attain Trans Lunar Injection.
 Because of engine difficulties, it did not do so, but data from the test gave mission planners confidence to go ahead with manned flights.

 At T+2:05 the Saturn V experienced a severe “pogo” oscillation, but no structural damage occurred.
 Next, several structural panels from the lunar module adaptor section were lost due to a manufacturing defect.
 Finally, during the second stage burn, two of the five Rocketdyne J-2 engines shut down prematurely.
 Because of this, the planned circular orbit at 175 kilometers altitude was not achieved, instead, the spacecraft entered a 106.9 × 138.6 miles (172.1 × 223.1 kilometers) orbit, circling Earth in 89.8 minutes.